kedro-org/kedro-viz/README.md

 - 🔬 Focus mode for modular pipeline visualisation
 - 📊 Rich metadata side panel to display parameters, plots, etc.
 - ♻️ Autoreload on code change
-- 🧪 Supports tracking and comparing runs from a Kedro project
+- 🧪 Supports tracking and comparing runs in a Kedro project
 - 🎩 Many more to come